Is LIVDELZI right

 - Can LIVDELZI help treat my PBC?

-- Could LIVDELZI be used to help lower my ALP?
+- Could LIVDELZI be used to help lower my ALP to normal?

 - Can LIVDELZI help reduce my PBC itch?